KeatingA/KeatingA/README.md

 -  Hi, I’m @KeatingA
-- I’m interested in learning to code, and right scripts to learn new skills and advance my career.
+- I’m interested in learning to code, and write PowerShell scripts to learn new skills and advance my career.
-- I’m currently learning git, Python, HTML.
-CSS,C#, Java.
+- I’m currently learning git, Python, HTML, CSS, JavaScript, C#, Java.
 - I will add more to this README at  a later date.

 <!---